saivivek7495/NLP_Fake-News-Detection-Classifier/README.md

 # NLP_Fake-News-Detection-Classifier
-This Repository consists files of the NLP Project - Fake News Detection - Techigai which was held as a Data Science Hiring assessment as part of my Interview with Techigai ,Hyd.
+This Repository consists files of the NLP Project - Fake News Detection Classifier which was held as a Data Science assessment by Techigai ,Hyd.

 Fake News Detection